A South African Authentic Taste of Home

 Located in Etobicoke at 2943 Bloor Street West, we are a family-owned and operated South African restaurant.

-Due to COVID-19, we not offering dine-in at this time.
 Please follow us on social media for updates.

 Tuesday to Thursday